OssaiJE/cbh-take-home-project/Ticket_Breakdown.md

 Create a middleware that generates `custom ID`s, the NPM UUID package can be used. the job of this middleware is to generate and return a unique ID when called.

-**Acceptance criteria:** Returns a Unique ID on each call **Time estimate:** 1 hour
+**Acceptance criteria:** Returns a Unique ID on each call

+**Time estimate:** 1 hour

 ## TICKET 2: Remove IDs from the returned data.

 Remove the IDs from the returned data, this can be done by destructuring the returned data from the `getShiftsByFacility` and then save the new data to an object.

-**Acceptance criteria:** shows the new object in the console when function is called **Time estimate:** 1 hour
+**Acceptance criteria:** shows the new object in the console when function is called.

+**Time estimate:** 1 hour

 ## TICKET 3: Add new IDs.

 Add new IDs; this can be done by importing and calling the `Custom ID` middleware and adding a new ID to the saved object in `Ticket 2`.

-**Acceptance criteria:** Returns the modified data with the new IDs when `getShiftsByFacility` is called **Time estimate:** 1:30 hour
+**Acceptance criteria:** Returns the modified data with the new IDs when `getShiftsByFacility` is called.

+**Time estimate:** 1:30 hour

 ## TICKET 4: Link `generateReport` with `getShiftsByFacility`.